yuvarani21/student/README.md

-# predicting percentage of a student
+# predict the percentage of a student